 How did The Arizona Kid, who was born in Virginia and raised in San Diego, grow up to become a western artist?
 In childhood it began with a love of going to the movies on Saturday mornings to watch the westerns so popular in his generation.
 During the same time, his third-grade teacher Sister Helen Theresa recognized and encouraged his artistic ability.
 As he grew, he never lost his fascination of the Old West and the western lifestyle.
 Ultimately he combined that fondness with his innate artistic talent to become a painter of western art.
 (See Biography for more information.)

-Visit Carlos’s western art gallery to view and purchase original oils on canvas, lithograph prints, and giclee prints.
+Visit Carlos’s western art gallery to view original oils on canvas, lithograph prints, and giclee prints.